How do I configure AM (All versions) as an Identity Provider for Microsoft Office 365 and Azure using WS-Federation?

 The purpose of this article is to provide information on configuring AM as an Identity Provider (IdP) for Microsoft® Office 365® and Azure® using WS-Federation.
 This article only applies if you are using authentication chains and modules.

 4 readers recommend this article

 This article details the officially supported method for setting up AM to be an IdP for Azure and/or Office 365 (O365).
 This uses the WS-Federation standard to achieve federation as Microsoft no longer certify third-party IdPs using SAML2 in conjunction with their cloud platform.
-Although WS-Federation is not as widely used as SAML2, it has the added benefit of supporting much older Office rich clients, such as Office 2010, Office 2011 (Mac® OS X®) as well as third-party mail and calendar clients.
+Although WS-Federation is not as widely used as SAML2, it has the added benefit of supporting older Office applications, such as Outlook 2013 as well as third-party mail and calendar clients.

 The authentication scenarios available are dependent on the client application and the features that are enabled in O365 and AM.
 All the authentication features of AM are supported when the client can support authentication through a web browser, WsFederation Passive Flow:

 - Sign on through a web browser (for example to access SharePoint® online) allows the user to authenticate with all the supported authentication methods in AM, such as Windows Desktop SSO (Integrated Windows Authentication), push authentication and multi-factor authentication (MFA).